No news continues to be bad news in the case of the missing Growing Pains star.

-Koenig's father, Star Trek actor Walter Koenig, has said that he received a "despondent" letter from his son before his disappearance.
+Koenig's father, Star Trek actor Walter Koenig, has said that the received a "despondent" letter from his son before his disappearance.
 Meanwhile, when Miccio last saw Andrew, he says the actor made a seemingly innocuous point to return some borrowed property.
 Both those developments were seen as potential danger signs for family and friends.

-Miccio and Langrick said Andrew had talked about moving back to Vancouver.
+Both Miccio and Langrick said Andrew had talked about moving back to Vancouver.
 He was last seen in the city on Feb.
 14. Police say the last time there was activity on either his cell phone or credit card was two days later, when he was due to fly back to L.A.